 Sandra Faber (1944 to present)

 She received an undergraduate physics degree from Swarthmore College and her doctorate from Harvard University.
-After graduating, she has spent her entire career at University of California, Santa Cruz.
-She is professor emerita at that institution and astronomer emirata of the University of California Observatories, among other positions.
+After graduating, she spent her entire career at the University of California, Santa Cruz.
+She is professor emerita at that institution and astronomer emerita of the University of California Observatories, among other positions.

 Faber has dozens of honors and awards, among them the Alfred P. Sloan Foundation Fellowship in 1977, the Bart J. Bok Prize from Harvard in 1978, and Science Digest's 100 Best American Scientists Under 40 in 1984.
 In 2013, U.S. President Barack Obama presented her with the National Medal of Science.